 The consequences of setting the hook too often?
 If you're setting the hook properly, probably very minimal.
 Your set should be deliberate, but not overly dramatic.
 A quick but relatively light hook set that moves the line and your fly downstream is the way to go.
 If there's nothing there?
 So be it.
 Your fly should go right back to drifting along, for the most part in the same lane you placed it in before you struck, ready to encounter the next fish.

-While fishing for redside trout on with a friend and Deschutes River guide, I heard the story of a first time fly fisherman who took the nymphing 101 explanation given above to the extreme.
-After watching the novice fisherman attempt a few drifts in which he was "setting the hook on every little twitch or wiggle" the indicator made, and just as he was about to instruct his client to back off the given rules a bit, something happened: he started catching fish.
+While fishing for redside trout on Oregon's Deschutes River friend and guide Tom Larimer, Tom told the story of a client who was a first time fly fisherman and one who took the nymphing 101 explanation given above to the extreme.
+After watching this novice fisherman attempt a few drifts in which he was "setting the hook on every little twitch or wiggle" the indicator made, and just as he was about to instruct his client to back off the given rules a bit, something happened: he started catching fish.
 Catching fish as a result of setting the hook based on changes in the indicator's behavior that wouldn't even have caused the guide to strike.
 Not only does this go to show that guides can learn something from even first-time clients from time to time, it goes to show that you really can't set the hook too often.